saurabhkumarsah/JaiKisan/README.md

-# Customer and Card Management API
+# Backend Project - Customer and Card Management

 This project provides a backend API for managing customers and their associated cards.
 It is built using Node.js with the following technologies: nodemon, express, UUID, moment, dotenv, and email-validator.